camwestwood/hl_dev_tech_task/README.md

 ## Task_6

-**Using the coding language of your choice (not SQL): import name.basics.tsv.gz from IMDb and find the number of who are still alive and have the first of their 3 primary professions as producer.
+**6. Using the coding language of your choice (not SQL): import name.basics.tsv.gz from IMDb and find the number of who are still alive and have the first of their 3 primary professions as producer.
 Ideally, your code should compile and run without errors.
 If you are unable to produce workable code, we will accept a pseudo-code version.**

 I've created this in Python using PyCharm IDE, using the dataset available here: https://datasets.imdbws.com/